lcao1812/janus-demo/README.md

 A test app for the Janus WebRTC server.
 Contains a Fedora dockerfile for a Janus container, and a simple express api server.
 In addition, original source code for reunitus react app taken from https://github.com/agonza1/reunitus.

+The purpose of this project is to serve as a proof of concept for how communication works with clients between Janus and clients, and how a server might make a call to Janus using the barebones HTTP API.

 ## Setup
 Run <code>npm install</code> in the reunitus and express projects.